 - Lack of proper training, supervision and fittings for hearing protectors

 Finally, Acme Parts failed to review, post the annual summary, and certify its 2015 OSHA illness and injury log.
-These are two critical means of determining possible illness and injury patterns among plant workers.

 "An employer is responsible for providing effective safeguards.
 This was not the case at Acme Parts," said Gee.
 "For the health and well-being of its employees, this company must take and maintain corrective actions to eliminate these hazards, prevent their recurrence and maintain a healthful place of employment."